Hotrod369/Reddit-Scraper-Analyzer/README.md

 **Data Extraction:** Extract user and submission data including usernames, karma, account creation dates, post titles, scores, etc.

 **Analysis:** Analyze user behavior, account characteristics, and other attributes to identify potential bots or trolls.
+The analysis process now includes progress bars to provide real-time feedback on the progress of scraping and data processing tasks, ensuring transparency and user awareness.

 **Reporting:** Generate reports summarizing the findings of the analysis, including statistics, insights, and visualizations.